litagaki/I-will-cook-that/README.md

-# Flux-capacitr
+# I-will-cook-that

 [Heroku link][heroku]

 [heroku]: http://flux-capacitr.herokuapp.com

 ## Minimum Viable Product
-Flux-capacitr is a clone of Tumblr built on Rails and Backbone.
+I-will-cook-that is a clone of Epicurious built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

-- [x] Create accounts
+- [ ] Create accounts
-- [x] Create sessions (log in)
+- [ ] Create sessions (log in)
+- [ ] Create recipes
-- [x] Create blogs
+- [ ] Create reviews of recipes
-- [x] Create blog posts
+- [ ] Create collections of recipes
-- [ ] View blogs and posts
+- [ ] View recipes
-- [ ] Subscribe to blogs
+- [ ] View reviews associated with recipes
-- [ ] View a feed of subscribed blogs
+- [ ] View recipe collections
-- [ ] Tag blog posts
+- [ ] Add tags to recipes
-- [ ] Search for blogs by title
+- [ ] search recipes by keyword/tag
-- [ ] Search for posts by tag
+- [ ] View own reviews

 ## Design Docs
-* [View Wireframes][views]
 * [DB schema][schema]

-[views]: ./docs/views.md
 [schema]: ./docs/schema.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Recipe Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to create recipes and reviews using simple text forms in a Rails view.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Viewing Recipes, Reviews and Collections (~3 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve recipe, review, and folder data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to create recipes, collections, and reviews and view them inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Tagging Recipes and Adding to Folders (~ 1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+  I will add API routes to serve tag data to JSON, then add Backbone models and collections that fetch data from those routes.
+When a user submits a recipe, the title will automatically be parsed and each word added as a keyword tag.
+Users will be able to manually add non-keyword tags from a standard list at the time of recipe submission.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Images and Profile (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+ I plan to integrate Filepicker for file upload so users can add images to recipes.
+I will also add a user profile view where users can update their settings and view their activity.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for Recipes (~1-2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll add a `search` route to the Recipes controller that will find recipes by keyword tag.
+On the Backbone side there will be a `SearchResults` composite view that includes the pre-existing RecipeItem subview.
+Results will be sorted by average rating and will be filterable by non-keyword tag.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] Recommendations based on saved and reviewed recipes
-- [ ] Custom blog urls
 - [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Google account authentication
-- [ ] Reblogging
+- [ ] Google/Facebook sharing
 - [ ] Multiple sessions/session management
-- [ ] User avatars
 - [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md